osamu620/OpenHTJ2K/README.md

   - fully compliant with conformance testing defined in ITU-T Rec.803 | ISO 15444-4.
 - Encoding an image into a codestream/JPH file which is compliant with HTJ2K
   - currently supports only HTJ2K.
 The optional markers like COC, POC, etc. are not implemented.
+  - encoding of HT SigProp and MagRef passes are not implemented.
+  - up to **12 bit** per component sample is currently supported.
   - **Quality control for lossy compression with ***Qfactor*** feature**

 # Requirements